ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     ls -R /software/scythe  # lists directories and files *recursively*
     # how do I know which options do what?
     man ls
-    # navigate like in "less" (up/down,pgup/dn,g,G,/pattern,n,N,q)
+    # navigate like in "less" (up,down,pgup,pgdn,g,G,/pattern,n,N,q)
     # look up and try the following:
-    ls -l
-    ls -a
+    ls -l  # if you don't say where, it lists files in your current directory ls -a
     ls -l -a
     ls -la  # option "smushing" ... when no values need specifying ls -ltrha
     ls -ltrha --color  # single letter (smushed) vs word options
-    # what if I want to use same options repeatedly? and be lazy?
+    # Quick aside: what if I want to use same options repeatedly? and be lazy?
     alias  # lists current *command aliases* or *shortcuts* alias ll='ls -ltrhaF --color'
     ll
     alias l='ls --color'
+    l

 Getting Around